You just bought a jar of Delta-9 gummies. You want to have a relaxing Friday night, but you are faced with the classic edible dilemma:

 Should I take this right now before dinner, or wait until after I eat?

-If you take it immediately after a massive feast, you might sit on the couch for three hours feeling absolutely nothing.
+If you take it immediately after a massive feast, you might sit on the couch for three hours feeling nothing.

 Taking Delta-9 Gummy on an Empty Stomach: What Happens?